-Shared passion, shared experiences and an understanding of what you are going through – that’s a pretty good recipe for making friends.
-Plus, Charles Sturt University (CSU) organises loads of social events – from balls and movie nights to online hangouts and outreach get-togethers – so you can relax with your new buddies too.
+Shared passion, shared experiences and an understanding of what you are going through (hey, we all need someone to vent to if we didn’t feel an exam went 100 per cent right) – that’s a pretty good recipe for making friends.
+Plus, at Charles Sturt University you’ll get tons of opportunities to socialise outside the classroom.
+From social events like balls and movie nights to online hangouts and outreach get-togethers – new buddies are for relaxing with too.

 One of the best things about your uni friends is that they also become an instant professional network.
-You’ll all be plugged into the latest developments in your chosen industry and, when you graduate, will know where the action is.
-Your university peers become your friends and could become your colleagues as well.
+You’ll all be plugged into the latest developments in your industry, so when you graduate, you’ll know where the action is.
+Your university mates could become your colleagues as well.
+How cool is that?

 3. You gain true independence